Privacy and Cookies

 4. The type of personal information we collect includes:

-- details provided by you for specific purposes (e.g. disability and dietary preferences for event management purposes)
+- characteristics of protected classifications provided for specific purposes (e.g. disability and dietary preferences for event management purposes);

-- events you have been invited to and whether or not you have responded or attended
+- other personal information: information about areas of interest and events invited to and whether or not the user has responded or attended.

 Fields are usually marked as mandatory or optional and most are optional unless the activity requires the personal information.
 As a member of the Alumni Network you may choose to submit comments and share your personal information which may be accessible to other members of the Alumni Network.
 Note that this information may be accessible to other members of the Alumni Network so do not submit any comments that you do not want others to see.